William Samuel Henson: Biography

 Henson was born in Nottingham, England on 3 May 1812.
 Henson was involved in lace-making in Chard and he obtained a patent on improved lace-making machines in 1835.
-Henson is best known as an early pioneer in aviation, but patented many other inventions, some of which are in wide use today.
+Henson is best known as an early pioneer in aviation but he patented many other inventions, some of which are in wide use today.

 In 1849 William Henson and his wife, Sarah, left England and moved to the United States, joining his father and settling in Newark, New Jersey.
 Henson never did any further aviation research while in the United States and worked as a machinist, civil engineer and inventor.
 He had 7 children, only 4 of whom lived to adulthood.

-Henson remained in the United States for the remainder of his life, except for a short period between 1864–1866 when he lived in Peru. died on 22 March 1888 in Newark, New Jersey.
+Henson remained in the United States for the remainder of his life, except for a short period between 1864 and 1866 when he lived in Peru. died on 22 March 1888 in Newark, New Jersey.
 He and most of his family were buried in Rosedale Cemetery in Orange, New Jersey.